albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 You can now to get the course and distance to the initial fix.

-**Below:** After changing the approach procedure and adding an user defined waypoint at the aircraft position to the flight plan.
+**Below:** After changing the approach procedure and adding a user defined waypoint at the aircraft position to the flight plan.
 Now we get course and altitude indications for a direct leg to the start of the transition (43 NM and 314 degrees magnetic course).